 A few days later, George is angry at Judy, a coworker.
 But now George’s anger can be traced to a different emotion in List 2.
 Judy made comments at an office meeting that George interpreted as criticism of him.
 George is sensitive to feeling criticized.
 In fact, he sometimes chooses unconsciously to feel criticized by misinterpreting comments as if criticism were intended.

-George uses his anger as a psychological defense that prevents him from being aware of his unconscious willingness to indulge in negative emotions from List 2.
+George uses his anger as a psychological defense that prevents him from being aware of his unconscious willingness to indulge in feeling criticized, a negative emotion from List 2.
 In the encounter with Judy, he gets triggered by criticism which is an unresolved hurt (and therefore an attachment or emotional addiction) from his past.
 Because the hurt is unresolved, George is tempted to feel criticized when opportunities arise for him to adopt that emotional interpretation.
 To protect his ego and self-image, however, he refuses to look deeply enough into himself (or his psyche) to see that he is the one who is choosing unconsciously to feel criticized.

 George holds a grudge against Judy and tosses his friend Jack overboard rather than acknowledge how he produces his anger as a cover-up for his willingness to indulge in negative emotions from List 2.
 (In cases of divorce, husbands and wives are typically tossing each other overboard rather than acknowledging and addressing their own contributions to the disharmony.)
 So George is using his anger as a defense: “I don’t want to feel criticized—Look how angry I get at Judy when she does that to me!”
 The anger allows him to blame others while covering up his determination to hold on his emotional attachment to criticism.